vaginessa/Scribd-Downloader/README.rst

 (Images will be saved in the current working directory)

-It can also download books but only the preview version will be downloaded (Scribd does not expose the full contents of the book unlike documents).
+<s>It can also download books but only the preview version will be downloaded (Scribd does not
+expose the full contents of the book unlike documents).</s>

+It can now also download complete books by mimicking itself as a premium user!
 This will generate an ``.md`` file in the current working directory:

 ::
     $ scribdl https://www.scribd.com/read/189087235/Confessions-of-a-Casting-Director-Help-Actors-Land-Any-Role-with-Secrets-from-Inside-the-Audition-Room